LisaIU00/Stereo_Robot_Navigation/README.md

 Alma Mater Studiorum UNIBO - Master of Science in Computer Engineering

 Professor Di Stefano L.

+# How to run
+* clone repository
+* run file 'main.py'
 # Objective
 Given a video sequence taken by a stereo camera mounted on a moving vehicle, project’s objective is to sense information concerning the space in front of the vehicle which may be deployed by the vehicle navigation system to automatically avoid obstacles.
 # Dataset